Analysis of algorithms

-Exact (not asymptotic) measures of efficiency can sometimes be computed but they usually require certain assumptions concerning the particular implementation of the algorithm, called model of computation.
+Exact (not asymptotic) measures of efficiency can sometimes be computed but they usually require certain assumptions concerning the particular implementation of the algorithm, called a model of computation.
 A model of computation may be defined in terms of an abstract computer, e.g. Turing machine, and/or by postulating that certain operations are executed in unit time.

 For example, if the sorted list to which we apply binary search has n elements, and we can guarantee that each lookup of an element in the list can be done in unit time, then at most log_{2}(n) + 1 time units are needed to return an answer.

 Cost models

 Time efficiency estimates depend on what we define to be a step.
 For the analysis to correspond usefully to the actual run-time, the time required to perform a step must be guaranteed to be bounded above by a constant.
 One must be careful here; for instance, some analyses count an addition of two numbers as one step.
 This assumption may not be warranted in certain contexts.
 For example, if the numbers involved in a computation may be arbitrarily large, the time required by a single addition can no longer be assumed to be constant.

 Two cost models are generally used: